lroethan/lroethan/README.md

 <p>

-Hey 👋, I am **Ethan**, a Ph.D candidate in [DaSE@ECNU](http://dase.ecnu.edu.cn/) and a member of [dase955](https://github.com/dase955).
+Hey 👋, I am **Ethan**, a Ph.D. candidate in [DaSE@ECNU](http://dase.ecnu.edu.cn/) and a member of [dase955](https://github.com/dase955).
 I am currently learning databases and will delve into modern issues related to databases (e.g., **AI4DB**).
 Before I met databases, my main research interest was **real-time spatio-temporal data management**.
 Besides, I worked as a Data Dev intern in Taobao and a Research intern in Alibaba Cloud, respectively.
 Finally, share one of my favorite lines: *Do not go gentle into that good night.*  ✨